-There are 30 articles in the Declaration of Human Rights - 30 rights of everyone on this planet.
-The articles include the right to asylum, the right to freedom from torture, the right to free speech and the right to education.
+There are 30 articles in the Declaration of Human Rights - 30 rights for everyone on this planet.

 Despite the Declaration's international credibility, the standards outlined in it are sometimes difficult to enforce.
 That's why it's important for ordinary people to speak out whenever human rights violations happen and to keep governments and others across the world accountable.